 LEATHER VIKING ARMOR VS HISTORICAL CHAINMAIL AND TEXTILES

-Deciding how much leather armor medieval warriors wore in real life is a great debate among historians, especially because all the extant evidence reveals a much more sensible solution: textile armor like gambesons and padded jackets!
-Making leather was an arduous and expensive process in medieval times–still is today–and so to equip an entire army with leather armor would cost more and take more effort than to simply give them wool or linen armor, which frankly works better than unboiled leather at defending against weapons because of all the shock-absorbing padding.
+Deciding how much leather armor medieval warriors wore in real life is a great debate among historians, especially because the extant evidence reveals a much more sensible solution: textile armor like gambesons and padded jackets!
+The English were known as far as the Muslim world for their Opus Anglicanum, and they had many workshops that could churn out processed textiles very quickly, especially as they imported a lot of cheap linen in bulk.
+Making leather, on the other hand, was an arduous and expensive process in medieval times–still is today–and so to equip an entire army with leather armor would cost more and take more effort than to simply supply textile armor, which frankly works better than unboiled leather at defending against weapons because padding gives good shock-absorption.

 The whole world knows now that Vikings didn’t wear horned helmets, but now you see things even worse in popular media like threaded leather armbands and big fluffy shoulder pads.
-Why can’t we just accept that Vikings wore chainmail, because maille armor, in my tastes, looks way better than this fictional bullcrap anyway?
-And if a Scandinavian pirate couldn’t afford chainmail, you might see them simply wearing common fabric instead.
+Leather rerebraces and vambraces did exist, but Hollywood likes to paint them everywhere you look.
+Why not take it easy a bit, Hollywood?
+Chainmail armor, in my tastes, looks way better than most fictional leather armor designs, anyway.
+And if a Scandinavian pirate couldn’t afford chainmail, you might see them simply wearing textiles instead.
 Processed leather hides, however, were used in large quantities for coating the outside of Viking shields to prevent the wood from splitting.
-So to process hides for armor AND shield-coverings would take up more leather than what was freely available.
-And, well, I don’t know about you but I’d much rather have cows producing milk and bulls producing other cows than some stupid leather armbands, especially when a cheaper textile does a better job than leather in the first place!
-Now let’s move onto something even more unsensible in popular fantasy art.
+So to process hides for armor AND shield-coverings would take up more leather than what was freely available, one can speculate.
+I don’t know about you but I’d much rather have cows producing milk and horses producing other horses than some leather armbands, especially when a cheaper textile does a better job at protecting flesh than leather in the first place!

 SPIKED FANTASY PLATE ARMOR VS SMOOTH HISTORICAL PLATE ARMOR